luxeengine/alpha/luxe/md/guide.one.md

 &nbsp;
 ####rotate on update

-Another thing we can do is rotate the block every frame by a small amount, using the update function shown above.
+Another thing we can do is rotate the block every update frame by a small amount, using the update function shown above.

 The sprite class has a `rotation_z` property which is set in degrees, and controls how many degrees of rotation the sprite will have.

 If we want to animate the block spinning indefinitely, we simply add a small amount each frame, and scale it by the delta (difference in) time.

-If you wonder why you multiply this value, [read this link] when you are done here.
+This scaling of time makes sure it runs as "per second" rather than "per frame".

 ```
 override function update( delta:Float ) {

-	    //if we add 40 each frame, and scale it by the delta,
+	    //if we add 40° each frame, and scale it by the delta,
-        //it becomes 40 degrees per second!
+        //it becomes 40° per second instead of 40° per update.

     block.rotation_z += 40 * delta;

 } //update